graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For every {namedSpread} in the document.
+- For every {namedSpread} in the document:
-- Let {fragment} be the target of {namedSpread}
+  - Let {fragment} be the target of {namedSpread}.
-- {fragment} must be defined in the document
+  - {fragment} must be defined in the document.

 **Explanatory Text**